You may be wondering why cats come to you when you whistle.

-But if it shows signs of irritation, stop whistling as the sound may be hurting its ears.
+But if it shows irritation, stop whistling, as the sound may hurt its ears.

-Now that you know some of the reasons why your cat comes to you when you whistle, you should train it to get used to specific whistles and stop confusing it.
+Now that you know some of the reasons why your cat comes to you when you whistle, train your cat and get it used to specific whistles.

-The whistles you make should not be high pitched or hoarse unless you want to hoodwink your feline friend.
+Don’t make high-pitched whistles or hoarse ones unless you want to hoodwink your feline friend.

-Wrong whistles may get you in trouble with your furry friend, especially if the noise is irritating it.
+Wrong whistles may get you in trouble with your furry friend, especially if the noise irritates your cat.